Snapchat/login-kit-sample/android/README.md

 }
 ```

-3. You will also need to amend your clientID and redirectUrl in the appropriate meta-data tags in your application’s AndroidManifest.xml
+3. You will also need to amend your `clientID` and `redirectUrl` in the appropriate meta-data tags in your application’s AndroidManifest.xml (/android/app/src/main/AndroidManifest.xml).

-You need to amend these entries within the <application> node
+You need to amend these entries within the ```<application>``` node

-        ```
         <meta-data android:name="com.snapchat.kit.sdk.clientId" android:value="INSERT_YOUR_OAUTH_CLIENT_ID" />
         <meta-data android:name="com.snapchat.kit.sdk.redirectUrl" android:value="INSERT_YOUR_OAUTH_REDIRECT_URL" />
         <meta-data android:name="com.snapchat.kit.sdk.scopes" android:resource="@array/snap_connect_scopes" />

+If your app redirectUrl is `myapp://snap-kit/oauth2` then your `redirectUrl` attribute would look like this
 ```

-If your app redirectUrl is myapp://snap-kit/oauth2 then your redirectUrl attribute would look like this
-```
 <meta-data android:name="com.snapchat.kit.sdk.redirectUrl" android:value="INSERT_YOUR_OAUTH_REDIRECT_URL" />
 ```

-You will also need to amend the sheme, host and path as per below.
+You will also need to amend the scheme, host and path as per below:
 <intent-filter>
        <data
            android:scheme="the scheme of your redirect url"